[Home ] [Archive] [ فارسی ]

 Saeed Safari * , Ali Reza Vaezi , Hossein Shahab Arkhazloo

-Abstract: (51 Views)
+Abstract: (146 Views)

 Extended Abstract

-Results and Discussion: The observed time of concentration in the studied watersheds varied between 1.07 and 10.41 hours and showed a very strong and significant correlation with basin area (r = 0.97, p < 0.01), basin length (r = 0.97, p < 0.01), and main channel length (r = 0.91, p < 0.01).
-The model evaluation results indicated that the Federal Aviation Administration (FAA) method achieved the best overall performance, with an NSE of 0.92, the lowest RMSE (0.67 hours), and the lowest MAE (0.53 hours).
-The superiority of this method can be attributed to the consistency of its equation structure with the most important controlling factors of time of concentration in the region, namely basin area and flow path length.
-The observed time of concentration exhibited a very strong and significant correlation with area (r = 0.97, p < 0.01) and basin length (r = 0.97, p < 0.01).
-The reliance of the FAA equation on key geometric parameters and its balanced consideration of length and slope effects reduced bias and enhanced its accuracy in the semi-arid and mountainous watersheds under study.
+Observed Tc in the studied watersheds ranged from 1.07 to 10.41 hours and exhibited very strong, significant correlations with basin area (r = 0.97, p < 0.01), basin length (r = 0.97, p < 0.01), and main channel length (r = 0.91, p < 0.01), indicating that geometric dimensions are the dominant controlling factors.
+The FAA method achieved the best overall performance, with an NSE of 0.92, the lowest RMSE (0.67 hours), and the lowest MAE (0.53 hours).
+Its superiority is attributed to the consistency of its equation structure with the key controlling factors—basin area and flow path length.
 The California (NSE = 0.88) and Bransby–Williams (NSE = 0.78) methods also demonstrated acceptable accuracy.
-In contrast, the Ventura method, with a negative NSE (–0.14) and the highest error values, showed the weakest performance.
-Some relationships, such as the Chow and Kirpich equations, tended to systematically underestimate the time of concentration, which may lead to overestimation of peak discharge.
-Equations that were mainly based on slope and basin length parameters showed more stability across various watershed scales, according to the comparative statistical analysis.
-Furthermore, as a result of the scale sensitivity of empirical formulations, model performance tended to improve in medium-to-large watersheds while small and steep catchments showed higher variability and estimation errors.
-The results also indicated that the accuracy of empirical equations depends on watershed morphometric characteristics, and no single equation performs uniformly under all conditions
+In contrast, the Ventura method showed the weakest performance, with a negative NSE (–0.14) and the highest error values (RMSE = 2.44, MAE = 1.67).
+Several equations, including Chow and Kirpich, tended to systematically underestimate Tc, which could lead to overestimation of peak discharge.
+Model performance improved in medium-to-large watersheds, while small, steep catchments showed higher variability and estimation errors.
+No single equation performed uniformly across all conditions, highlighting the scale sensitivity of empirical formulations and the need for local evaluation.

 Article number: 7